 This course explores different theories that provide an understanding of people's particular needs and aspects through the stages of human growth and development.
 Discusses theories of individual and family development during the life cycle, theories of learning and personality development, typical and non-typical development, resilience, and the effects of crises, disasters, and trauma on people throughout their lives, theories that help understand the etiologies of addictive behaviors, and those that facilitate optimal development of the life cycle.
-It discusses the biological, neurological, and physiological factors that affect human development and behavior.
-Likewise, the systemic and environmental factors that affect human development, its functioning and behavior.
+It discusses the biological, neurological, and physiological factors that affect human development, its functioning and behavior.
 Other topics that are explored are related to psychopathology, related to the effects that traumatic events can have on people of different ages; and those factors that can affect human behavior.
 3 credits/3 hours contact per week.